Mark A. Goldsmith, M.D., Ph.D.

 Mark Goldsmith joined Third Rock Ventures as a venture partner in 2012 and was appointed a partner in 2013.
 He brings more than 25 years of experience in the life sciences.
 Mark plays an instrumental role in the ideation, development and leadership of new companies.
 He has been integral in launching and building several of our portfolio companies, playing key leadership roles:

-- Founding president, member of the board of directors and CEO of REVOLUTION Medicines
+- Founding president, member of the board and chief executive officer of REVOLUTION Medicines

-- Chairman of the board of directors and former interim CEO of Nurix
+- Chairman of the board and former interim chief executive officer of Nurix

-- Former member of the board of directors and interim CEO of Global Blood Therapeutics
+- Former board member and interim chief executive officer of Global Blood Therapeutics

-- Chairman of the board of directors and former CEO of Constellation Pharmaceuticals
+- Chairman of the board and former chief executive officer of Constellation Pharmaceuticals

 - Board member of Igenica Biotherapeutics